-Management does not deem the Company's exposure to foreign currencies to be significant.
-Accordingly, foreign exchange risk is not considered material, taking cognisance of exchange differences on the net financial position exposures.
+Management does not deem the Group's exposure to foreign currencies reflected in the table above to be significant.
+Accordingly, foreign exchange risk is not considered material, taking cognisance of the impact of exchange fluctuations on the net financial position exposures as at the reporting dates and the staged short settlement periods for both assets and liabilities denominated is SDR.
 A sensitivity analysis for foreign exchange risk disclosing how profit or loss and equity would have been affected by changes in foreign exchange rates that were reasonably possible at the end of the reporting periods is not deemed necessary since the Directors are of the opinion that the net impact would be insignificant.
 Also foreign exchange risk attributable to future transactions is not deemed to be significant.